The British Mass Spectrometry Society

 Research Support Grants explicitly exclude:

-• Summer studentships (separate program)
+• Summer studentships (separate programme)

 • Conference travel (covered by John Beynon Fund)